Christmas

 Take a leisurely walk through our vibrant town centre, looking up to enjoy our black-and-white architecture.
 Wander through the bustling Chesterfield Market, known for its specialist events and local produce.
 Afterwards, nip into The Shambles and The Yards for hidden shopping gems and local art.

 Chesterfield’s historic shopping streets are complemented by a modern, outdoor shopping centre at Vicar Lane.
-And of course, the indoor Pavements Shopping Centre offers a spot to shelter from the inevitable bursts of rain.
+And of course, the indoor Pavements Shopping Centre offers a range of independent retailers for you to browse.

 Cross over the bridge to Queen’s Park, where you can relax by the pond and watch the world go by, or enjoy a spot of cricket.
 Meet at the bandstand every other Thursday at 10:30 am to join the MindSpace – Chesterfield Walk and Talk Group.